 - Apply Capo Chords.
 Easily add capo chords and fretboards to your arrangement using this new utility.
 See Add/Remove Capo Chords dialog box.

 - Garritan Sounds.
 Finale now includes more than 375 Garritan sounds.
 New additions include bass trombone, brass section, children ahs, flute section, electronic drum kit, synth space voice, synth warm pad, and steel drums.

 - New ARIA Player with a new user interface, clearer controls, an integrated Ambiance reverb, and a powerful new ability to save Ensembles, allowing you to quickly load multiple sounds even when configuring the player manually.
 See ARIA Player for Finale.

 - Change Percussion MIDI Maps mid-score.
 You can now assign a new Percussion MIDI Map to any point in a staff when multiple non-pitched percussion instruments are used.
 See To change Percussion MIDI Maps mid-score.

 - Improved Pickup Measures.
 Finale now automatically fills pickup measures with the appropriate rest duration.
 See Pickup Measures.

 - Quick Reference Guide.
-The included Quick Reference GuideThe printed and electronic versions of the Finale Quick Reference Guide accompany all new Finale purchases.
-Only the electronic version is included with Finale upgrades.
-The printed guide includes both Mac and Windows versions. shows you how to complete common tasks quickly and easily in Finale.
+The included Quick Reference GuideThe Quick Reference Guide is a helpful resource to learn how to accomplish basic tasks and reference keyboard shortcuts within Finale.
+You can access this guide from the Help menu. shows you how to complete common tasks quickly and easily in Finale.
 With a graphic-rich presentation, you instantly see how to accomplish your goals without reading lengthy descriptions.

 What's New in Finale 2011a